Skip to content

 skipIndexing Skip metric indexing on this job Boolean false

-preLoadImages Kube-burner will create a DS before triggering the job to pull all the images of the job Boolean
+preLoadImages Kube-burner will create a DS before triggering the job to pull all the images of the job Boolean true

 preloadNodeLabels Add node selector labels for the resources created in preload stage Object {}